 The VMware implementation of the DMTF Software Update profile allows system administrators to update ESXi software by using CIM client applications.
 The CIM software installation service applies an offline bundle file to update the software on the managed server.
-To identify the current software version, see "Reporting Installed VIBs" on page 31.
+To identify the current software version, see Reporting Installed VIBs.